Relatives: Former US Marine killed fighting in Ukraine - NewsBreak

 Relatives: Former US Marine killed fighting in Ukraine

-A former U.S. Marine was killed fighting alongside Ukrainian forces in the war with Russia , his relatives told news outlets in what's the first known death of a U.S. citizen fighting in Ukraine.
+WASHINGTON — (AP) — A former U.S. Marine was killed fighting alongside Ukrainian forces in war with Russia, his relatives told media outlets.

+He is the first U.S. citizen known to have been killed while fighting in Ukraine.

-Rebecca Cabrera told CNN her son, Willy Joseph Cancel, 22, was killed Monday while working for a military contracting company that sent him to Ukraine.
+Rebecca Cabrera told CNN her son, 22-year-old Willy Joseph Cancel, was killed Monday while working for a military contracting company that sent him to Ukraine.

 Cabrera said her son was working as a corrections officer in Tennessee and had signed up to work with the private military contractor shortly before fighting began in Ukraine in late February.
 She told CNN he agreed to go to Ukraine.